maxrpark/wiki_food/README.md

 If you navigate so specific menu, you get some suggestions based on the current menu you are looking for.

 ## Visit the website

-You can take a look at the side by clicking the next link [Wiki Food](https://wiki-food.netlify.app/).
+You can take a look at the website by clicking the next link [Wiki Food](https://wiki-food.netlify.app/).